-The outcome of this analysis would seem to be, then, an endorsement of something like the third model of police-government interaction explored by Kent Roach, that of democratic policing26.
+The outcome of this analysis would seem to be, then, an endorsement of something like the third model of police-government interaction explored by Kent Roach, that of democratic policing, or Lorne Sossin's model of an autonomous and non-partisan political force29.
 A core of policing functions should be by and large removed from government interference, but the government should have a large monitoring role (especially in relation to policy-laden operations), and should play an active role in developing and implementing policing policies.